 For example, all content on WordPress has comments enabled by default, the default templates arrange content chronologically rather than by topic.
 None of these are difficult problems to overcome, but you can never quite escape the fact that when you’re working on a non-blogging based website you’re working against WordPress’s nature.

 Security is and always has been a major issue with WordPress, though the reasons for that are not necessarily faults with WordPress itself.
-Firstly, WordPress is the most popular CMS by a considerable distance and is therefore, a major target for hackers.
+Firstly, WordPress is the most popular CMS by a considerable distance and is, therefore, a major target for hackers.
 Secondly, most of the vulnerabilities which hackers exploit do not come from WordPress itself but poorly written or out-of-date, third-party plugins.

 The obvious solution to that would be to not use third party plugins?
-But because WordPress is a blogging platform not a pure CMS you sometimes need a plugin to provide functionality that another CMS might have out of the box.
-As a developer, you can write those yourself or make sure the plugin you’re using is up to scratch, but this is still extra work which would not necessarily need to be carried out on Joomla or another platform.
-In any case, WordPress’s popularity combined with its reputation as a target rich environment from hacker’s perspective means a WordPress site is more likely to be the subject of attacks than something built on almost any other platform.
+But because WordPress is a blogging platform, not a pure CMS you sometimes need a plugin to provide functionality that another CMS might have out of the box.
+As a developer, you can write those yourself or make sure the plugin you’re using is up to scratch, but this is still extra work that would not necessarily need to be carried out on Joomla or another platform.
+In any case, WordPress’s popularity combined with its reputation as a target rich environment from a hacker’s perspective means a WordPress site is more likely to be the subject of attacks than something built on almost any other platform.

-You need be on the ball with security when you work with WordPress.
+You need to be on the ball with security when you work with WordPress.
 WordPress is updated more frequently than Joomla, which is a double-edged sword.
 It means that security holes are quickly filled when discovered, but any platform update has a possibility of breaking a site and WordPress does not issue separate security updates, so it’s frequently a choice between a major, potentially site-breaking core update and leaving a security hole unpatched.

 Is the middle man of the two, it’s much simpler to use than Drupal and offers more flexibility than WordPress.
 Joomla was created with websites in mind, not blogs.